stephenfreund/flowco/README.md

 make
 ```

-(Using `make` because I need to install a bunch of normal packages through a hatchling `pyproject.toml`, and then also a local wheel, which is not supporting in hatchling...)
+This installs a bunch of normal packages through a hatchling `pyproject.toml`, and then also a local wheel for the MXGraph component.

-### GUI:
+### Command line:

 * Make a copy of the `test` directory so you don't inadvertently
   commit changes to the examples.

-* Assuming you copied the whole thing to `/tmp`:
     ```bash
-    cd /tmp/tests/finch
-    flowco-ui --model=gpt-4o finch-demo.flowco
+    cp -r test /tmp/test
     ```

-* Click "Run"

-* Click the buttons for abstraction level while selecting different nodes.

-* Same with output and description buttons

-* Click "Run"

-* Just use Ctrl-C in the terminal to exit the program.
+* Run `flowco` from the directory containing the `.flowco` file:
+    ```bash
+    cd /tmp/test/finch
+    flowco finch-small.flowco build run
+    ```

+* View the output:
+    ```bash
+    flowco finch-small.flowco html
+    ```

+* Reset the file:
+    ```bash
+    flowco finch-small.flowco reset
+    ```

-### More Tasks
+### GUI

-* Three initial tasks to try.  `They are in test/tasks`.
-See the `task.txt`
-file in each directory:

-* finch: Yep, birds again.
-An existing sketch, with a task of making several edits.
-* temps: Greenland temperature data, with a plotting / linear regression question
-* nivea : The first user study task from one of the MSR papers.
-Basic data cleaning and wranging.
+* From the root of the flowco repository, run this command with the directory if the flowco files you want to use:
+    ```bash

-Run as flowco-ui <name>.flowco.
+    flowco-ui /tmp/test/finch
+    ```

+    You will get a few new demo files in that directory.
+They have some simple how-to instructions that may help you
+    get started.

 ### "Sketchy" Behavior or Bugs?

-If you see a bug -- hahaha, **when** you see a bug -- please send me the JSON file and the `logging.txt` file from the working directory, or upload to a github issue...
+If you see a bug -- hahaha, **when** you see a bug -- please send me the Flowco file and the `logging.txt` file from the working directory, or upload to a github issue...

 ### Known Issues

-* Close old browser windows -- Streamlit has some wonky behavior if you leave old instances of the gui open.
-Most notably, it may hang while building.
 * So many I can't even begin to list them...